 Maybe you’ve heard people talk about dental implants.
 It’s been said that they’re modern dentistry’s best option for replacing missing teeth; That they offer the highest success rate of any tooth replacement procedure…

-Picture a tooth — the kind you might see on an old-fashioned dentist’s sign.
+Picture a tooth… the kind you might see on an old-fashioned dentist’s sign.
 It has two main parts: The crown (the pearly-white part that shows up when you smile), and the root, the part below the gum line that anchors the tooth in the jaw.
 A dental implant permanently replaces the root part of the tooth with a special metal insert that’s placed in the jawbone with minor surgery.
 A crown restoration — that is, a prosthetic tooth that’s created to look and function just like your natural teeth — is then placed atop the implant.
 Together, they make an implant a complete tooth replacement system.

 What’s so great about this system?
 Essentially, it’s the fact that the titanium metal of which the implant is made has a very special property: It can integrate (fuse) with the living bone of your jaw, a process called osseo-integration.
 That’s what allows an implant that has been properly placed to remain looking good and functioning well for a long, long time.
 And isn’t that what everyone wants from their teeth?

-What you just read tells us about the advancements in the field of Cosmetic dentistry.
+What you just read tells us about the advancements in the field of cosmetic dentistry.
 Through Dental Implants, you will be able to smile again confidently.
-In the next article, there are reasons provided for you so that the hesitation towards the Dental implant procedure goes away.
+In the next article, there are reasons provided for you so that the hesitation towards the dental implant procedure goes away.

 Implant surgery is a relatively minor procedure, mainly because all the placement details are often mapped out ahead of time.
 For complex situations your dentist can use x-ray or CT imaging to determine the exact location for each implant and create a surgical guide to use during the procedure to make incisions and create the small channel that will hold the implant.

 Implantation is usually easier than tooth extraction — if you’re healthy enough for that procedure you should have no problem undergoing implant surgery.
 With a local anesthetic, your dentist will numb only the implant site and surrounding tissues while you remain conscious.
 If, however, you have any anxiety your dentist can also include a sedative or anti-anxiety medication before proceeding.

 Thanks to the pre-planned surgical guide and advanced implantation techniques, there’s very little tissue disruption and incised tissues are normally stitched with self-absorbing sutures.
 While some cases may require stronger pain relievers, most of the time a mild non-steroidal anti-inflammatory drug (NSAID) such as aspirin or ibuprofen is sufficient for discomfort afterward.
 A few weeks after bone integration your dentist will attach the permanent like-like crown, and you’ll be ready for many years of full function and a confident smile.